Defending champion Blues found trouble in bubble

 Tarasenko, who missed most of the regular season after shoulder surgery, aggravated the previous injury and was sent home before Game 3 against the Canucks.
 He had no points and just 10 shots in four games in Edmonton, after totaling 11 goals and six assists during the postseason last year.

-"He's done a lot for us, and we won a championship with him, so that was my decision," Berube said of starting Binnington with the season on the line.
+“He’s done a lot for us, and we won a championship with him, so that was my decision,” Berube said.

-The defeat on Friday night could have been the final time in a Blues uniform for defenseman Alex Pietrangelo.
-The team captain will be an unrestricted free agent after averaging 47 points per season over the past seven years.
+The defeat on Friday night could have been the final time in a Blues uniform for defenseman Alex Pietrangelo, who will be an unrestricted free agent after averaging 47 points per season over the last seven years.

 Brouwer and defenseman Jay Boumeester are the other notable unrestricted free agents.
 Boumeester collapsed on the bench during a game on Feb.
 11 and had a defibrillator implanted in his chest.